Prompting Language Models for Linguistic Structure: Experimental Setup

 \subsection{Additional Experimental Details}

-For each experiment, we report the mean and standard error of performance across $m$ runs.
-For each of these runs, $k$ demonstrations are sampled from the training dataset at random, with the condition that the $k$ demonstrations cover the label space of the task if possible.\footnote{For smaller $k$s this constraint is sometimes not met.} We use $k=10$ sentences as demonstrations and perform $m=5$ runs per experiment unless otherwise stated.
+We report the mean and standard error across $m$ runs for each experiment.
+For each of these runs, $k$ demonstrations are sampled from the training dataset at random, with the condition that the $k$ demonstrations cover the label space of the task if possible.
+We use $k=10$ sentences as demonstrations and perform $m=5$ runs per experiment unless otherwise stated.

-Each model is evaluated on 1000 examples randomly sampled from the task test set (see Appendix \ref{app:analysis-eval} for a discussion on the effect this choice has on performance estimates).
-The evaluation subset is held fixed across all five runs, and the evaluation data and selection of demonstrations for each run is fixed across models for each task.
+Each model is evaluated on 1000 examples randomly sampled from the task test set (see Appendix \ref{app:analysis-eval} for a discussion on how this choice affects performance estimates).
+The evaluation subset is held fixed across all five runs, and the evaluation data and selection of demonstrations for each run are fixed across models for each task.

-To obtain the tag sequence for each example, we greedily take the top-1 label (with the highest log likelihood) for each word.\footnote{Other decoding algorithms such as beam search may improve performance; we leave this direction to future work.} For the span labeling tasks involving BIO tagging (chunking, NER), we enforce hard constraints to ensure a valid BIO tag sequence (e.g., I-X tags can only follow a previous B-X or I-X tag).
-Empirically, we find that enforcing BIO constraints makes little difference in the overall performance of the method; however, we use them as they ensure valid output sequences.
+To obtain the tag sequence for each example, we greedily take the top-1 label (with the highest log likelihood) for each word.
+We also enforce hard constraints for the span-labeling tasks involving BIO tagging (chunking, NER) to ensure a valid BIO tag sequence (e.g., I-X tags can only follow a previous B-X or I-X tag).
+Empirically, we find that enforcing BIO constraints makes little difference in the method's overall performance; however, we use them as they ensure valid output sequences.
 Appendix \ref{app:analysis-bio} compares model performance with and without BIO constraints.